The medicine had become my poison

 I didn’t use ice to enhance my Saturday nights, I used so I wouldn’t think, feel or dream.
 For a while, the chemicals ticked those boxes.
 For a while, I thought I was the puppet master changing my world both instantly and dramatically.
 I didn’t notice that I had morphed into a slave to a substance I thought I needed more than oxygen.

 Recovery isn’t always a straight line.
 I stayed clean for three hours after my first admission.
 After my second admission, I stayed clean for seven months before a single case of relapse.
-I came into my third admission after three months clean, and was sent by my GP who said I was on the verge of a major relapse and needed to go somewhere safe.
+I came into my third admission after three months clean, and was sent back to rehab by my GP who said I was on the verge of a major relapse and needed to go somewhere safe.